raulglezrdguez/raulglezrdguez/README.md

 - 🌱 I’m currently learning Angular/Angular Material.

-- 💞️ I’m looking to collaborate on projects with the react.js stack.
+- 💞️ I’m looking to collaborate on projects with the node.js, nestjs, react.js stack.

 - 📫 How to reach me ...